 As such, this form of addiction is also known as video game addiction and relates heavily to other behavioural addictions, such as Internet addiction and computer addiction.

 While video game addiction is a relatively new phenomenon in recent years due to the surge in popularity of online gaming, it is nothing new to the Rutland Centre.

 We at the Rutland Centre have been treating behavioural addictions such as these for decades.
 Our highly trained staff of counselors have dealt with and helped in many cases where multiple forms of addictions, often both behavioural and substance-based, are present in the one individual.

 We have various treatments available for behavioural addictions, such as being addicted to gaming – these treatments range from personal counseling sessions to full residential care.
-With over 37 years of experience in addiction and high abstinence rates, we’re confident we can help those that need it most.
+With 40 years of experience in addiction and high abstinence rates, we’re confident we can help those that need it most.
 For more information, please see our treatment services page.

 What Makes Video Games Addictive? – Understanding the Addiction

 Many video games are often designed to be addictive (Young, 2009).
 Game designers know if they can get people to play their games over a longer period of time, they can often make more money from them by selling them additional content (such as new levels to beat, characters to play with etc.).